BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift201/02_templates_helm.md

 ls -lha  | grep prometheus
 ```

-- Navitage to GitHub and review the available vales for this chart
+- Navigate to GitHub and review the available values for this chart
     - [https://github.com/helm/charts/tree/master/stable/prometheus#configuration](https://github.com/helm/charts/tree/master/stable/prometheus)
     - The prometheus chart has a lot of components enabled; this lab only requires the server component
 - Use the helm client to generate the OpenShift artifacts in a file, only installing the `server` component